 ROLES OF HUMAN RESOURCE MANAGEMENT PRACTICES

 What are the roles of human resources management?
-The primary responsibilities associated with human resource management include: job analysis and staffing, organization and utilization of work force, measurement and appraisal of work force performance, implementation of reward systems for employees, professional development of workers, and maintenance of work force
+The primary responsibilities associated with human resource management include: job analysis and staffing, organization and utilization of work force, measurement and appraisal of work force performance, implementation of reward systems for employees, professional development of work

 THE HISTORY OF HUMAN RESOURCE AND CAPITAL